fossasia/open-event-organizer-android/README.md

 ## Publishing

-Each push to master branch automatically publishes the application to Play Store as an Alpha Release.
+Each push to the master branch automatically publishes the application to Play Store as an Alpha Release.
 Thus, on each merge into master, the `versionCode` and `versionName` **MUST** be changed accordingly in `app/build.gradle`
 - `versionCode` : Integer : To be monotonically incremented with each merge.
 Failure to do so will lead to publishing error, and thus is a crucial step before any merge
 - `versionName` : String : User visible version of the app.
 To be changed following [symantic versioning](http://semver.org/)